Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Available for Horizon 8 2006 and later.

     `add_global_desktop_entitlement_local_desktop_pools(self, global_desktop_entitlement_id: str, desktop_pool_ids: list)`
-    :   Adds a local desktop pool to a GLobal Entitlement
+    :   Adds a local desktop pool to a GLobal desktop Entitlement

         Requires global_desktop_entitlement_id as a string and desktop_pool_ids as a list Available for Horizon 8 2012 and later.